ShukantPal/pixi-essentials/packages/svg/README.md

 This package exports a scene for drawing SVG DOMs.
 It is the most feature-rich implementation built on top of PixiJS.

+It will automatically cull the SVG scene if you are using a viewport.

 ## Installation :package:

 ```bash